KellyeRennell/2_Python_API_Challenge/README.md

 - Include a print log of each city as it processes with city number and name printed.
 - Save both a csv file and png images for each scatter plot.

-Scatter Plots to be created:
+Objectives for Scatter Plots Visualizations:

 1. Temperature (F) vs. Latitude
 2. Humidity (%) vs. Latitude